Just when it seemed as though Everton would succumb to their fate, David Moyes stepped in and gave them a new lease on life.

 As seen above, newly promoted teams are well-known for being vulnerable to relegation.
 So much so that it is considered quite a unique feat when there is a Premier League season that sees none of the newcomers immediately drop back into the second tier, though it last happened only in 2022/23.

 In stark contrast, all three promoted sides sank straight back down again last term – though it was the first time since 1997/98 that such a phenomenon had occurred.
-Current odds imply that the same could easily happen again in 2024/25, though it has never happened in consecutive Premier League seasons.

-On another interesting note, three of the last five seasons have also seen a newly-promoted side finish bottom of the table.
+On another interesting note, three of the last five seasons have also seen a newly-promoted side finish at the bottom of the table.
 Noting this trend might prove helpful in both the ‘to finish bottom’ and ‘bottom three exact order’ markets associated with relegation.

 And for the benefit of anyone delving into points markets, it’s worth mentioning that no bottom-placed team has tallied more than 25 points in any of the previous six PL campaigns.